 However, after exploring the site I can confirm that there is a large section of the grounds that are open to the public (between 8.30 am and 5 pm).
 Moreover, it is the area with the stunning cherry blossoms and bluebells.
 The campsite is actually only a small part of the park.
 They have it clearly marked where is for paying guests and where is for the general public.
 Thankfully many of the facilities fall within the public area.
 They include toilets, vending machines and even a little shop, pictured above.

 Kitamoto Cherry Blossoms

-I’m sure I’ve said this in at least one blog post before, but Kitamoto City stands out to me as one as the better cities for cherry blossom viewing in Saitama Prefecture.
+I’m sure I’ve said this in at least one blog post before, but Kitamoto City stands out to me, along with Honjo City, as one as the better cities for cherry blossom viewing in Saitama Prefecture.
 There are several reasons I say that.
 For example, Kitamoto has one of the five great cherry blossoms of Japan.
 Moreover, that “great” cherry blossom is the only one of its kind in the whole world.
 In addition, Kitamoto has a disproportionate amount of cherry blossom viewing spots.
 Within walking distance of this campsite alone, there are five stunning cherry blossom viewing locations including that of the ONLY kabazakura in the world.
 The other four are Takao Sakura Park, Jougaya Embankment, Kitamoto Nature Observation Park and the Kitamoto Children’s Park.
 Even without children you can appreciate the voluminous cherry blossoms in that park.